The Eras Tour Book: Background

-The Eras Tour Book was created to commemorate The Eras Tour, which began in Glendale, Arizona, United States, on March 17, 2023, and concluded in Vancouver, Canada, on December 8, 2024.
-Spanning 149 shows across five continents, the tour was conceived as a retrospective journey through all of Swift's studio albums, or "eras" up to that point.
-Each 'era' received its own dedicated segment, featuring distinct set designs, costumes, and performances representing different albums from her career.
-Notable for its unprecedented financial success, the tour achieved unprecedented financial success, becoming the highest-grossing concert tour in history, with its estimated gross revenue surpassing $2 billion, approximately double that of any previous tour by any artist.
+The Eras Tour Book was created to commemorate The Eras Tour.
+The tour, which began in Glendale, Arizona, United States, on March 17, 2023, and concluded in Vancouver, Canada, on December 8, 2024, was conceived as a retrospective journey through all of Swift's studio albums, or "eras" up to that point.
+The tour achieved unprecedented financial success, becoming the highest-grossing concert tour in history, with its estimated gross revenue surpassing $2 billion, approximately double that of any previous tour by any artist.